jerpowel321/Skylight/README.md

 Skylight React Interview Project
 ===========================

 First of all, **feel free to download this project** off of Glitch, if you don't want to work through their IDE.
-We made it a Glitch project so that you don't have to spend anytime configuring your local environment, but use the environment of your choice!
+We made it a Glitch project so that you don't have to spend any time configuring your local environment, but use the environment of your choice!

 ## The Assignment